thosgood/this-weeks-finds/markdown/201-250/week235.md

 >
 > Eric

-For an introduction to Drexler\'s plans for atomically-precise reversible computers, see:
+For an introduction to Drexler's plans for atomically-precise reversible computers, see:

 28\) K. Eric Drexler, Nanosystems: Molecular Machinery, Manufacturing,